Metro Vancouver’s largest Canada Day event usually happens downtown at and around Canada Place. The party includes concerts and loads of fun!

 Canada Day at Vancouver’s Canada Place

-On Canada Day there are family-friendly activities by the waterfront all day, including at Canada Place and around the Convention Centre and Jack Poole Plaza.
+On Canada Day, there are family-friendly activities by the waterfront all day, including at Canada Place, around the Convention Centre and at Jack Poole Plaza.

 In years past, the Canada Day celebrations at Canada Place were arguably the largest July 1st celebrations in the country after Ottawa.
-There have been tens if not up to hundreds of thousands of people at the festivities (at least in the years when there were fireworks).
+There have been tens, if not up to hundreds, of thousands of people at the festivities (at least in the years when there were fireworks).
 There is great music and a festive atmosphere.
-It’s smaller than it used to be, and smaller now than the July 1st event that happens in Surrey.
+It’s smaller than it used to be, and smaller than the July 1st event in Surrey.

 Continue reading for information about Canada Day events at Canada Place and downtown Vancouver.
 Or, click Lower Mainland Canada Day Celebrations for information about July 1st events throughout the region.
 See our article about Granville Island on Canada Day to learn about festivities elsewhere within the City of Vancouver.